Airbus, Bill Gates and others back Bellevue-based video imaging satellite venture

 A new Bellevue-based venture aims to launch a constellation of satellites that will deliver real-time, continuous video of almost anywhere on Earth.
-It’s backed by Airbus, Bill Gates, Masayoshi Son and existing satellite venture OneWeb, among others.
+It’s backed by Airbus, Bill Gates, Masayoshi Son, among others.

-Airbus, Bill Gates and Japanese billionaire Masayoshi Son have joined to back a spin-off from Bellevue-based Intellectual Ventures that aims to launch a constellation of imaging satellites “that will deliver real-time, continuous video of almost anywhere on Earth.
+Airbus, Bill Gates and Japanese billionaire Masayoshi Son have joined to back a spinoff from Bellevue-based Intellectual Ventures that aims to launch a constellation of imaging satellites “that will deliver real-time, continuous video of almost anywhere on Earth.”

-Russell Hannigan, founder and chief executive of the new venture — called EarthNow — said real-time video will provide a leap beyond existing earth observation satellites that provide still photos and video clips sometime after a user requests the images.
+Russell Hannigan, founder and chief executive of the new venture — called EarthNow — said real-time video will provide a leap beyond existing Earth observation satellites that provide still photos and video clips sometime after a user requests the images.

 “With EarthNow’s constellation of satellites, you will see events unfold as they happen,” he said.
 “We are excited by the prospect of giving everyone a stunningly beautiful, real-time window on your world from space.”